iomesh/docs/docs/cluster-operations/scale-cluster.md

 ## Scale Chunk Server

 If storage capacity is insufficient or storage usage exceeds 80%, you should add the number of chunk pods.
-The minimum number of chunk pods i

 **Precaution**